 So I bought the stock.
 I put in my limit order for $4.90/share and immediately got filled with 200 shares.
 A week went by.
 Two weeks.
 Three weeks.
 I checked on my little stock every day to see what would happen and nothing.

-After nearly 3 months the stock had literally only moved .15.
-This was in the midst of the 90’s tech bubble so I knew I had messed up when everything else was trending and my little company was stuck going nowhere.
+After nearly three months, the stock had only moved .15.
+This was in the midst of the 90’s tech bubble, so I knew I had messed up when everything else was trending, and my little company was stuck going nowhere.
 I ended up selling for about $4.85 a share.
 We’ll call it a break-even and a good lesson.
 That was the day I discovered the money is in the trend.

-Now sometimes a stock is literally going nowhere.
+Now sometimes a stock is going nowhere.
 It’s the same price a few weeks later as it was when you bought it.
-That is typically going to form what we would call a “line pattern”.
+That is typically going to form what we would call a line pattern.

 I’ll deal with triangles in another post.
 For today I want to talk about channels.

 A channel is formed when a stock gets stuck trading in a specific trading range.
 We typically describe it this way, a stock, moving sideways, between support & resistance in a predictable repeating pattern.

 Here’s an example of a channel:

-Often times when people see a channel they assume the stock is not trending.
-The reality is the stock IS trending, it’s just not trending the way you want it to trend.
+Often when people see a channel, they assume the stock is not trending.
+The reality is the stock is trending; it’s just not trending the way you want it to trend.